-The SX1261/2 transceivers are high-performance radio frequency devices, with high ESD and latch-up resistance.
+The LLCC68 transceiver is a high-performance radio frequency device, with high ESD and latch-up resistance.
 The chip should be handled with all the necessary ESD precautions to avoid any permanent damage.

 Table 3-1: ESD and Latch-up Notice